openframeworks/ofBook/chapters/game_design/old drafts/oscchapter.md

 };
 ```

-Our enemy's horizontal position is shaped by the values fed to a sine wave (which we’ll see in a moment).
-We’ll keep track of each enemy's amplitude variable, so different enemies can have different amplitudes.
+Our enemy's horizontal position is shaped by the values fed to a sine wave (which we'll see in a moment).
+We'll keep track of each enemy's amplitude variable, so different enemies can have different amplitudes.
 We’ll also want to keep track of whether enough time has passed for this enemy to shoot again, necessitating the `start_shoot` and `shoot_interval `variables.
 Both of these variables will actually be set in our `setup()` function.
 Finally, we’ll have a boolean function that will tell us whether the enemy can shoot this frame or not.
  Our enemy class will look like this:

 ```